-- (1) HiPKI EV TLS CA shall notify the competent authority (MOEA) and subscribers of the service termination 30 days in advance. - (2) HiPKI EV TLS CA shall take the following measures when terminating their service: - For certificates which are valid at the time of termination, arrangements shall be made for other CA to take over the service.
-Matters regarding service termination and service acceptance by other CAs shall be published in the repository and subscribers with valid certificates stall be notified.
-This shall not apply if notification cannot be made. - All records and files during the operation period shall be

-- handed over to the other CA that is taking over this service. - If there is no CA willing to take over the HiPKI EV TLS CA service, a report shall be submitted to the competent authority to arrange for other CA to take over this service. - If the competent authority arranges for other CA to take over the service but no other CA takes over the service, HiPKI EV TLS CA shall revoke the still valid certificates, publish the revoked certificates in the repository and notify all certificate-related persons 30 days prior to service termination.
-HiPKI EV TLS CA shall refund the certificate issuance and renewal fees based on the certificate validity. - The competent authorities, if necessary, may publish the certificates which are still valid at the time of revocation.
+- (1) HiPKI EV TLS CA shall notify the competent authority (MOEA) and subscribers 30 days prior to of the scheduled termination of service. - (2) HiPKI EV TLS CA shall take the following measures when terminating their service: - For certificates which are valid at the time of termination, arrangements shall be made for other CA to take over the service.
+Matters regarding service termination and service acceptance by other CAs shall be notified to subscribers with valid certificates.
+This shall not apply if notification cannot be made. - All records and files during the operation period shall be handed over to the other CA that is taking over this service. - If there is no CA willing to take over the HiPKI EV TLS CA service, a report shall be submitted to the competent authority to arrange for other CA to take over this service. - If the competent authority arranges for other CA to take over the service but no other CA takes over the service, HiPKI EV TLS CA shall revoke the still valid certificates, publish the revoked certificates in the repository and notify all certificate-related persons 30 days prior to service termination.
+HiPKI EV TLS CA shall refund the certificate issuance fees based on the propotion of the certificate validity. - The competent authorities, if necessary, may publish the certificates which are still valid at the time of revocation.